grap/odoo-addons-mobile/scan_to_inventory/README.rst

   be great to have a generic 'web_ionic' module that have all tools to avoid to duplicate files;

+* Extra Fields Names are displayed only in english;

 Known Issues
 ------------